hjdhjd/homebridge-unifi-protect/README.md

 What does *just works* mean in practice?
 It means that this plugin will discover all your supported UniFi Protect devices and make them available in HomeKit.
 It supports all known UniFi Protect controller configurations (UniFi CloudKey Gen2+, UniFi Dream Machine Pro/SE, and UniFi Protect NVR).

-For the more technically inclined - this plugin has continued to pioneer the HomeKit user experience for UniFi Protect by being the ***first*** Homebridge plugin (and first third-party app, to my knowledge) to successfully reverse engineer the UniFi Protect real-time events API that was introduced with UniFi OS.
-This allows instantaneous, real-time capturing of events as they occur in the Protect ecosystem, allowing us to provide that same level of real-time sensor and camera feedback to HomeKit.
-Since reverse engineering the real-time events API, most of the major open source smart automation projects have benefited and also incorporated our work, improving the experience for everyone across smart home ecosystems.
+For the more technically inclined - this plugin has continued to pioneer the HomeKit user experience for UniFi Protect by being the ***first*** Homebridge plugin (and first third-party app, to my knowledge) to successfully reverse engineer the UniFi Protect realtime events API that was introduced with UniFi OS.
+This allows instantaneous, realtime capturing of events as they occur in the Protect ecosystem, allowing us to provide that same level of realtime sensor and camera feedback to HomeKit.
+Since reverse engineering the realtime events API, most of the major open source smart automation projects have benefited and also incorporated our work, improving the experience for everyone across smart home ecosystems.

 ### Features
 - ***Easy* configuration - all you need is your UniFi Protect controller IP address, username, and password to get started.** The defaults work quite well for the vast majority of users.
 When you want more, there are [additional options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/FeatureOptions.md) you can play with, if you choose.